volatiletech/abcweb/README.md

 # abcweb

-ABCWeb is the only Go web framework you'll need, and was heavily inspired by Rails.
+ABCWeb was heavily inspired by Rails and was designed to be the only Go web framework you'll need.

-The 'abcweb new' command creates a new Go web app with a default directory structure and configuration at the path you specify.
+The `abcweb new` command creates a new Go web app with a default directory structure and configuration at the path you specify.

-You can specify extra command-line arguments to be used every time 'abcweb new' runs to tell the generator what features and packages you would like enabled.
+You can specify extra `abcweb new` command-line arguments to tell the generator what features and packages you would like enabled.

-The abcweb generated web app can function as a server-side rendered web app, a client-side rendered web app or a stand-alone web API server.
+This customizability allows abcweb to suit your needs, whether that be a server-side rendered web app (html templates), a client-side rendered web app (reactjs, angularjs) or a stand-alone web API server.

 ### Features